 Within inland public waters a separate permit is always required for commercial fishing.
 Permits for the period 2020–2024 will be granted in 2019.

 Additional application periods may be announced for certain water areas also between the official application periods.

-Metsähallitus invites applications for commercial fishing permits in state-owned private and public (inland) water areas for 2020-2024.
+Metsähallitus invites applications for commercial fishing permits for 2020-2024.
 The application period ends on 13 September 2019.

 Commercial fishing permit is applied with an application form which should be signed and posted to the registry office of Metsähallitus.
 The address is written on the application form.